jdx/mise/README.md

 #### `RTX_LOG_LEVEL=trace|debug|info|warn|error`

-These change the verbository of rtx.
+These change the verbosity of rtx.

 You can also use `RTX_DEBUG=1`, `RTX_TRACE=1`, and `RTX_QUIET=1` as well as `--log-level=trace|debug|info|warn|error`.